DemDaily: Your Guide to the Democratic National Committee

-There are 447 DNC Members who are elected or appointed as delegates to a four-year term from five categories.
-Some are elected on the ballot as part of the state's Democratic primary, and in other states the members are elected by the State Democratic Committee or the State Convention.
+There are 447 DNC members who are elected or appointed as delegates to a four-year term from five categories.
+Some are elected on the ballot as part of the state's Democratic primary, while in other states the members are elected by the State Democratic Committee or the State Convention.
 Membership is equally divided between men and women.
+They include:

 * State Chairs and Vice-Chairs

-* Current and former Democratic Presidents, Vice Presidents, Governors and Members of Congress.
+* Current and former Democratic Presidents and Vice Presidents

-The caucus meetings and Saturday's general session will be open to the press and the public.
+Press & Guests: The caucus and council meetings and Saturday's general session will be open to the press and the public.